Zhoues/minerl-apptainer/README.md

 2. Using the Provided Apptainer Container:
     - Advantage: Ensures a runnable environment and eliminates potential errors during the installation process.
 It also supports headless GPU rendering by VGL, which is  faster than CPU rendering.
     - Disadvantage: Any additional packages requiring apt or pip installation will necessitate container modification which may be time-consuming.
+    - **Disadvantage 2: Even if your machine has a head, it can only operate in a headless manner.**

 ## Method 1: Normal Installation Procedure (Recommend)
 <details> <summary>Expand to view Method 1.</summary>